 Moveable dwellings

-The use of moveable dwellings in places other than caravan parks or campgrounds is governed by NSW State Government legislation
+The installation of moveable dwellings in places other than caravan parks or campgrounds is governed by NSW State Government legislation.

-A moveable dwelling is any tent, or caravan or other van or portable device (whether on wheels or not), used for human habitation - or a manufactured home such as what is commonly known as a 'tiny home'.
-Read more about tiny homes below.
+A moveable dwelling is any tent, or caravan or other van or portable device (whether on wheels or not), used for human habitation - or a manufactured home.

 Do I need approval for a mobile dwelling?